-Oral and maxillofacial surgery is provided for nondental surgical and hospitalization procedures for congenital defects, such as cleft lip and cleft palate, and for medical or surgical procedures occurring within or adjacent to the oral cavity or sinuses including, but not limited to, treatment of fractures and excision of tumors and cysts.
-All other procedures involving the teeth or intra-oral areas surrounding the teeth are not covered except for dental care (including intra-oral splint therapy devices) involved in the treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
+Oral and maxillofacial surgery is provided for non-dental surgical and hospitalization procedures for congenital defects, such as cleft lip and cleft palate, and for medical or surgical procedures occurring within adjacent to the oral cavity or sinuses including, but not limited to, treatment of fractures and excision of tumors and cysts, and extraction of impacted wisdom teeth when partially or totally covered by bone.
+All other procedures involving the teeth or intra-oral areas surrounding the teeth are not covered, including any dental care involved in the treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.